pimcore/pimcore/doc/Development_Documentation/20_Extending_Pimcore/13_Bundle_Developers_Guide/05_Pimcore_Bundles/README.md

 If you add a new bundle to `src/YourBundleName/YourBundleName.php` and it implements the interface, it should be automatically shown in the extension manager.

+> If the bundle needs to load any kind of assets like (CSS or JS) it also has to implement the `PimcoreBundleAdminSupportInterface`.

 ### Composer bundles